radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ### OIDC Token Configuration

-To enable support for OIDC authentication into Control Panel, follow these steps outlined in this section.
+To enable support for OIDC authentication into Control Panel, follow the steps outlined in this section.

 You'll need Control Panel administrator access.
 You should also have — or be able to get from your identity provider's admin console — a **client ID** and **client secret** for an OIDC application registered with that provider.
 If you haven't registered the Control Panel as an application with your IdP yet, do that first; the steps below tell you exactly what redirect URI to give it.